Nursing (Doctor of Nursing Practice)

 Select a track; Administration or Practice

-In addition, those desiring additional certification as a Family Nurse Practitioner are required to complete the following courses.
+In addition, those desiring additional certification as a Family Nurse Practitioner are required to complete the following traditional on-campus courses.

 - NGR5003c Health Assessment and Diagnostics (1-4 credits)